Mission-DMX/Docs/Editor/EditorView.md

 ### Scene view

-THe scene view displays content and additional information of the current scene.
+The scene view displays content and additional information of the current scene.

 ## Editors